tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 | 0xC0,0xB5 | TLS_SHA384_SHA384 | D |

-- Update note on the recommended column with text in {{rec-note}}.
+- Update note on the Recommended column with text in {{rec-note}}.

 # TLS Supported Groups

-In order to refect the changes in the Recommended column allocation, IANA SHALL update the TLS Supported Groups registry as follows:
+In order to reflect the changes in the Recommended column allocation, IANA SHALL update the TLS Supported Groups registry as follows:

 - Update the registration policy to include: